PSORLab/McCormick.jl/README.md

 ![Figure_3](Figure_3.png)

 ## Unit Testing Note
 While McCormick.jl generally supports Julia 1.1+, some functions may return an error for Julia versions less than 1.3.
-In particular, `cbrt` will result in a StackOverlfow when called.
+In particular, `cbrt` will result in a StackOverflow when called.
 McCormick is unit tested using Julia versions 1.3 and beyond.

 ### References
 - **Khan KA, Watson HAJ, Barton PI (2017).** Differentiable McCormick relaxations. *Journal of Global Optimization*, 67(4):687-729.